SadikHasanRafi/user-order-backend/ReadMe.md

 - Then run the following code.
 Here my node version is 16.20.1

     ```npm i```
 - Then add your own mongo url in `.env file`.
 Here is my file format.
+Create this file into root directory
     ```
     DATABASE_URL = "****"